JamesAdamHughes/Festerr/README.md

  * Spotify OAuth2 Flow.
 Some requests to the Spotify API, for example user's private data like their name or saved tracks, require the user to have granted permission for the app to access it.
 To prove the user has given permission, request headers to the resource must include a valid access token.
     * Spotify provides different 'flows' for authorization, and we decided to use the [Authorisation Code](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow) flow for Festerr.
 This flow provides a refresh token, to extend the validity of access tokens (which expire after a given time).
 The is suitable for us as the user need only log in once, and not on every visit to the site.
     * The OAuth2 flow consists of serval steps, detailed in the link above.
 This was a new challenge for us, and has been a significant feature to add as it required conforming to a rigorous 3rd party specification of several API calls.
 To improve security, we also generate unique states and codes to correlate requests and responses and ensure they come from our server.
-        * Additionally we plan to encode the hash of some client state (like the cookie) in this state variable, validating the response to additionally ensure that the request and response originated in the same browser.
+    * Additionally we to encode the hash of some client state (like the cookie) in this state variable, validating the response to additionally ensure that the request and response originated in the same browser.
 This provides protection against attacks such as cross-site request forgery.
     * Getting the access token from Spotify's OAuth2 service allows use to access playlist and track data from a user's Spotify playlist.
 This token however is only valid for a certain amount of time (60 minutes).
 We therefore store the expiry date in the site's cookies, and when they expire automatically request a new access token for the user.
 We must also check the token is valid when the user first navigates to the page.
 This is done using Angular's module system, which provides a config function for modules before they are injected into other components.

  * __Access Tokens__.
 When using external APIs, many often require the use of some access token retrieved beforehand when a developer registers with the API provider.
 As these are personal to the developer and should not be shared it was essential to store them privately.
 This had two consequences: first, the keys would have to remain on the server, and as such all API calls would have to be called from there.
 As we already had a robust routing framework in place, we implemented this effectively by having specific server endpoints calling specific external APIs.
 Secondly, the necessary keys would have to be kept out of version control, so as to keep them safe from security breaches in the hosted git repository.
 This meant creating an untracked JSON file containing the keys, and maintaining it manually on both team members local repositories.